KLonge/shell_corp/README.md

 2. Modifying models to use incremental processing
 3. Implementing merge strategies for each model

-This could be valuable for larger datasets or more frequent updates.
+This would definitely be done if this was a larger dataset in a real project with more frequent updates.

 ## Testing Approach